-Because of the rare label availability for groups (trajectories), the loss objective of GADFormer is defined for an unsupervised and semi-supervised learning setting aussuming the majority dataset instances to be normal.
+Because of the rare label availability for trajectories, the loss objective of GADFormer is defined for an unsupervised and semi-supervised learning setting assuming the majority of instances to be normal.
 Therefore, we define the binary cross entropy loss $\mathcal{L}_{BCE}$ as our loss function (cf. Eq.~\ref{eq:loss}).
 We consider this loss function as a suitable choice, since entropy $H(\hat{p}_{m})$ as a measure of unpredictability is $H(\hat{p}_{m}) = 1$ when the model is most uncertain about its abnormality prediction, and $H(\hat{p}_{m}) = 0$ when the model is very certain about its abnormality prediction.

 Due to the heavily imbalanced learning setting with a large majority of normal groups (trajectories) one can neglect the minority of abnormal groups (trajectories) and set a fix auxiliary target probability~$p_{m}=0$ for certain normal-predictions~($H(\hat{p}_{m}) = 0$) for the majority of normal group probabilities~$\hat{p}_{m}$.
-In case the model faces true abnormal groups, then it is rather uncertain about its decision yielding a probability close to $\hat{p}_{m}=0.5$ resulting in a high entropy loss, whereas true normal groups on whose pattern the model is trained, result in a low entropy loss for $\hat{p}_{m} \approx 0$.
+In case the model faces true abnormal groups, then it is rather uncertain about its decision yielding a probability close to $\hat{p}_{m}=0.5$ resulting in a high entropy loss, whereas true normal groups, on whose pattern the model is trained, result in a low entropy loss for $\hat{p}_{m} \approx 0$.